From User Surveys to Telemetry-Driven AI Agents: Exploring the Potential of Personalized Productivity Solutions: Methodology

-\para{Designing Productivity Solutions:} As mentioned earlier, we designed three productivity solutions: an AI productivity agent (also referred to as an interactive chat agent), a personalized narrative (generated via GPT-4), and a traditional visual dashboard.
+\para{Designing Productivity Solutions:} Having addressed these technical challenges, we proceeded with designing three distinct productivity solutions: an AI productivity agent (also referred to as an interactive chat agent), a personalized narrative (generated via GPT-4), and a traditional visual dashboard.
 We began by integrating telemetry data directly into the AI agent's system prompt, a crucial step that empowered the agent with the ability to analyze and respond based on individual user behaviors and patterns.
 This data-driven approach ensured that each participant received feedback and suggestions that reflected their unique work habits.
-To ensure the agent's feedback and recommendations resonated with users, we drew from the insights gathered during the first phase of our study.
+We then drew from the insights gathered during the first phase of our study.
 The preferences and expectations participants shared during this phase became the foundation for designing the system prompt of the AI agent.
 Parallel to the development of the AI agent, we embarked on creating an AI-based personalized narrative, an alternative means of communicating productivity insights.
 This narrative was also crafted to align with the specific preferences participants had voiced.
-Beyond just catering to these preferences, we introduced a structured format to this narrative, ensuring as consistent delivery of insights as we could across participants.
+Beyond just these preferences, we introduced a structured format to this narrative, ensuring as consistent delivery of insights as we could across participants.
 The narrative format presented information in a structured, story-like manner, providing users with an overview of their productivity patterns and suggesting improvements.
 In contrast, the interactive agent engaged users in a conversational interface, offering personalized guidance based on user inputs and queries.
 This interactive nature allowed for a more tailored and dynamic exchange, though it was limited to offering advice rather than executing tasks directly.
 To perfect the prompts for both the AI productivity agent and the personalized narrative, we engaged in multiple cycles of testing and refinement.
 Each iteration was an opportunity to align more closely with user needs and preferences.
 Refer to Appendix ~\ref{sec:prompts_agents} for the full prompts used for the productivity agent and personalized narrative.
 For the development of the dashboard visualization, we recognized that many participants had established familiarity with Viva Insights, so we aimed to make our dashboard's visual presentations echo those of Viva Insights.
-We meticulously designed a range of visual representations, from bar charts that provided at-a-glance insights to pie charts that broke down data into comprehensible segments.
+While GPT-4 was used to extract the telemetry data that populated the dashboard, the dashboard itself was a traditional visualization tool using standard charts and metrics rather than involving any generative AI components.
+We designed a range of visual representations, from bar charts that provided at-a-glance insights to pie charts that broke down data into comprehensible segments.
 Furthermore, we chose to present certain telemetry data numerically, ensuring users had access to precise figures.
 Figure~\ref{fig:three_modes_presentation} presents the AI productivity agent along with the other two presentation modes.